-13 Career Warning Signs which Lead to Mistakes, & Misery
+13 Career Warning Signs that Lead to Mistakes, & Misery

 If you pay attention you will notice the career warning signs that come your way.
 Certainly, if you do not you may make unnecessary mistakes that lead to misery.

 Are you looking for or feeling like you need a career change?
 The era of long-tenured employment is gone.
 Today people change jobs ten to fifteen times in their careers.
 As a result, the lack of company loyalty has spawned the lack of employee loyalty and engagement.

 The best way to change jobs is on your terms.
 Career setbacks can be devastating.
 For instance, being fired, becoming burned out, or layoffs can cause deep emotional scars in people.
 Research suggests it not only impacts a person’s self-image but it affects relationships with family and friends.

 Have you ever had a friend that got fired from a job?
 How about a friend that was laid off?
 Have you encountered a close co-worker that abruptly quit amidst some conflict at work?
 Or, had a relative passed over for a promotion and then got angry over it?
 In the same vein, maybe a few things like this have happened to you.

 13 Career Warning Signs

 Consider these career warning signs of impending missteps, mistakes, or misery.
 You might need to take the initiative to change jobs or your career direction.
 Be aware, a number of these signs often go together and will derail your performance, while heightening the chances of someone else noticing what is happening to you.

 1. You feel depressed or frustrated or unfulfilled.